 Perfect melon is a VR performance aiming to create a fictional corporate persona as a pseudo technology corporation.
 The “corporation” behind Perfect Melon exploits the alienated senses of its consumers by claiming its products will “reconnect” the viewers to the romanticized idea of a lost natural world.
 Moreover, Perfect melon explores the corporate interests hidden by the guise of community-building.
-Perfect melon is activated by audience participation with real-time audio, visual, and taste components.
+Perfect melon is activated by audience participation with real-time audio, visual, and flavor components.
 The participants enter the virtual space with the mission of finding the perfect melon through slapping, hearing, and tasting different melons.
-Each chosen melon has a unique flavor profile mixed by a customized taste display backpack.
+Each chosen melon has a unique flavor profile mixed by a customized flavor (smell + taste) display.

 The Perfect Melon team consist of members Jas Brooks, Gabby Luu, and Li Yao, who came together through an Art and Science seminar in the summer of 2018.